 One might wonder, why choose such a vigorous, time-consuming path when easier and more sensational routes are more accessible?
 Sometimes you have to go against the grain.
 Sometimes you have to sow value.
 Sometimes you have to surrender to instinct.
 Sometimes you have to be true to yourself.

 To produce anything of substance calls for the use of four things and for them to be used wisely: your heart, your hands, your intuition and your vision.
 Stories that celebrate diverse women with their own southern charm, while catering to an audience that appreciates the arts is the focus.

-The talented people that help to bring these stories to life all have a common thread.
-Houston is our heart and the backdrop of the Tangled Web of True Love Tales series.
-Although fertile ground is hard to find, you have stumbled upon it in Texas!
-Green thumbs are rare, but you have found them on us!
-We are excited to showcase some of our stories - stories that are rich in substance and that will soon help to grow a eclectic garden of meaningful crops that not only result in being an aesthetically pleasing sight, but most importantly, a form of continuous restoration in various communities.
-These projects will help fill in the gaps for a thirsty culture that want to see and promote sheer love of the “art” and the “truth” - art with a dose of hospitality.
+Houston is my heart and the backdrop of the Tangled Web of True Love Tales book.film.web series.
+Although fertile ground is hard to find, I have found it in Texas!
+Green thumbs are rare, but I'm excited to share stories - stories that are rich in substance.
+Growing an eclectic garden results in meaningful crops, aesthetically pleasing sights, but most importantly, a form of continuous restoration in various communities.
+These projects will help fill in the gaps for a thirsty culture that wants “art” with a dose of hospitality.

 Who said substance can't be entertaining?
 Who said women didn't have a story?
-We are willing and ready and we will-m-power the world around us!
+These projects will-m-power!